Overview

 --show-scan

-show unfiltered token stream being sent into the lexical post processor
+token stream being sent into the lexical post processor

---re-compile re compilation even if *.pyc is newer than source
+if *.pyc is newer than source |

---parse-only terminate after parsing file
+terminate after

 --full-cst